Research Interests

-My main research interest has been the analysis and development of solution approaches for large-scale structured optimization problems, with emphasis on (re)formulation techniques to expose and exploit valuable structural properties of the problems at the interface between continuous and combinatorial optimization.
-I'm also interested in the numerical analisys, computer science and artificial intelligence / machine learning issues arising within these solution approaches and, vice-versa, in the use of mathematical programming techniques in these disciplines.
+My main research interest is the analysis, development, implementation and testing of solution approaches for large-scale structured optimization problems at the interface between continuous and combinatorial optimization, with emphasis on (re)formulation techniques to expose and exploit valuable structural properties, and their real-life application in several fields (energy, transportation, telecommunications, ...)
+I'm also interested in the numerical analysis, computer science, artificial intelligence and machine learning issues arising within these solution approaches and, vice-versa, in the use of mathematical programming techniques in these disciplines.

 I always try to combine three different aspects: methodology, applications and implementation.
 This is necessary, in that the development of a single general solution method may result in improved performances in several different applications.
-For instance, the theoretical results of [A7, A14, A25, A35] have applications in such diverse fields as network optimization [A5, A9, [A22]], scheduling problems for electrical generators [C1, C2, C4, A10, A21] or vehicles and crews [N1, A23], and Max-Cut problems [A13].
-On the other hand, investigation on a specific application often motivates novel methodological developments; this has been the case e.g. for the results in [A17], which have been originally motivated by the study of scheduling problems in electrical power production, but that have later found very different applications [A18, C5].
+For instance, the theoretical results of [A7, A14, A25, A37] have applications in such diverse fields as network optimization [A5, A9, A22], scheduling problems for electrical generators [C1, C2, C4, A10, A21] or vehicles and crews [N1, A23, A64], and Max-Cut problems [A13].
+On the other hand, investigation on a specific application often motivates novel methodological developments; this has been the case e.g. for the results in [A17], which have been originally motivated by the study of scheduling problems in electrical power production, but that have later found very different applications [A45, A43, A42, A30, A18, A74].
 Finally, the significance of any methodological or applicative contribution can be vastly increased if efficient and well-engineered software implementing the idea is made available to potentially interested users in the academia and in industry.
 This is especially true for the development of sophisticated algorithmic schemes, whose implementation is typically far from trivial.
-Because of this, I've taken specific care in developing well-engineered and easy-to-use software packages, which have been made available under different open source licenses.
-I lead the implementation effort for 6 main software projects, for a total of 13 software packages, which can be downloaded from http://www.di.unipi.it/optimize/Software/; these represent a nontrivial fraction of all open source optimization projects ever developed in Italy.
-For the same reasons I also developed, collected and made available at http://www.di.unipi.it/optimize/Data/ over 20 different data sets for more than 4 different classes of optimization problems (the site is in the top 10 Google hits for the keyword "multicommodity" since several years).
+Because of this, I've taken specific care in developing well-engineered and easy-to-use software packages, which have been made available under different open source licenses [A39], as documented in the corresponding section of my CV that describes the software packages I have contributed to (often with a leading role), which represent a nontrivial fraction of all open source optimization projects ever developed in Italy.
+For the same reasons I also developed or collected and made available at https://commalab.di.unipi.it/datasets/ many different data sets for several different classes of optimization problems, and I have contributed to standard libraries of instances [A61].

 I like in particular to thread across boundaries of different fields such as numerical analysis, diverse aspects of mathematical programming, and computer science.
-For instance, applying nonlinear techniques to discrete problems [A1, A5, A10, A13, A15, A18, A23, A30] and vice-versa [A16, A17, B4], investigating numerical analysis aspects of optimization algorithms [A6, A12] and vice-versa [A19], applying parallel programming techniques to the solution of optimization poblems [A9, B2], or working in the interplay between mathematical programming, artificial intelligence and machine learning [B5, B6].
-This is due to my profound belief in the need of continuously adapting the research tools to the needs of the problem at hand, if necessary challenging the limits and the fences that — often surreptitiously — divide disciplines.
+For instance, applying nonlinear techniques to solve discrete problems [A1, A5, A10, A13, A15, A18, A23, A30] and vice-versa [A16, A17, B4], investigating numerical analysis aspects of optimization algorithms [A6, A12] and vice-versa [A44, A47, A19], applying parallel programming techniques to the solution of optimization poblems [A9, B2], applying optimization techniques to algorithm design issues [A40, A65], or working in the interplay between mathematical programming, artificial intelligence and machine learning [, B5, B6, B14, B15, C18, A73 E1].
+This is due to the realization that one must continuously adapt the research tools to the needs of the problem at hand, if necessary challenging the limits and the fences that–often surreptitiously–divide disciplines.

 From the methodological standpoint, the main algorithmic techniques that I have investigated are: